Ace 111 scoring guide

 ACE Test Score Interpretation: What Scores Do and Don't Mean

 ACE-III and mini-ACE have reportedgood sensitivity and speci-ficityintheliterature(Hsieh2013;Hsieh2015),but,todate,have not been included in .ACE-R items identified as weak by previous research were replaced to create the ACE-III.
 The Addenbrooke’s Cognitive Examination III (ACE-III) is commonly used in dementia assessments, covering the domains of attention, memory, fluency, visuospatial and language.”
 After subject .
-Visuospatial [Score 0–2] Clock: Ask the subject to draw a clock face with numbers.
+Lower ACE scores don't mean someone will never have a mental illness or health problems, but the risk of developing .